sorkhemiri/seshat/CONTRIBUTING.md

 we have two requirements file

-`requirements.txt` for development purposes. this file has a link to the `requirements-prod.txt` file
+`dev-requirements.txt` for development purposes. this file has a link to the `requirements.txt` file

-`requirements-prod.txt` for production
+`requirements.txt` for production

 ### 4. create local settings
-before running the app you need to create a file in the `src/core/settings/local.py` path. all settings from this file will be overridden to development or production settings. `src/core/settings/local.py` is in `.gitignore` So your changes will not be pushed.
+if not using Makefile for build, before running the app you need to create a `.env` file in project root just like `.env.example` file. all environment variables in this file will be overridden to os environ. `.env` is in `.gitignore` So your changes will not be pushed.

 ### 5. run the web app

 after activating your VENV run

-`cd src` and `python manage.py runserver`
+`cd src` and `python app.py`

 ##Contribution
 ### Fixing a bug